tc39/proposal-ses/README.md

        * The own enumerable properties from `endowments` are then copied onto this global.
-Note that this copying happens *after* binding the evaluators, so that the caller of `confine` has the option to endow a SES realm with different evaluators of its own choosing.
+Note that this copying happens *after* `makeSESRealm` binds the evaluators, so that the caller of `confine` has the option to endow a SES realm with different evaluators of its own choosing.

-       * Evaluate `src` as if by calling the `eval` method originally used to populate `freshGlobal` prior to copying in the endowments.
+       * Evaluate `src` as if by calling the `eval` method originally added to `freshGlobal` prior to copying in the endowments.

        * Return the completion value as the value that the `confine` call evaluates to.
 When `src` is an expression, this completion value is